 Challenge / Goal

-An innovative concept has been developed to optimise energy consumption in buildings while maintaining user comfort that includes the following elements:
+An innovative concept has been developed to optimize energy consumption in buildings while maintaining user comfort that includes the following elements:

 1) the individual control of office floors;